Buroni/syllabus/js-core/week-05/lesson.md

 }
 ```

-The names on the left ("property1") are known "keys".
+The names on the left (e.g. `property1`) are known "keys".
 Any values can be given to them: strings, booleans, integers.

 ### Try it out